abdelbahgat/microsoft-graph-docs/api-reference/beta/api/planner-post-rosters.md

 If the roster would be created with guest members initially added to the roster, but the proposed sensitivityLabel disallows the addition of guest users, the request will fail, and the **code** property on the error resource type will be "AddingGuestUsersProhibitedByLabel"

+If the provided label does not have the correct tenant ID, the request will fail.
+The **code** property on the error response will be "TenantIdIsIncorrect"